Large deviations for generalized Gibbs ensembles of the classical Toda chain: Large deviations for Toda Gibbs measure with general potentials

 We first show that there is some constant $C_k$ (independent of $N$) such that for all $N\geq 1$,

 By Jensen's inequality we have

-To bound the right hand side we first notice that $V(L_N)-V(L^q_N)$ is an homogeneous polynomial of degree $2k$ in $L_{N}$ and $ L_{N}-L^{q}_{N}$, with degree at least one in the later.
+{As in the proof of Lemma \ref{exptg}, we} bound the right hand side by first noticing that $V(L_N)-V(L^q_N)$ is an homogeneous polynomial of degree $2k$ in $L_{N}$ and $ L_{N}-L^{q}_{N}$, with degree at least one in the latter.
 Therefore, H\"older's inequality implies that there exists a finite constant $C$ depending only on $k$ such that